-CourseThe Science program at Shalom College is designed give students a broad understanding of scientific conceptsDescriptionin their high school years, leading up to Year 10 and beyond.
+The Science program at Shalom College is designed give students a broad understanding of scientific concepts in their high school years, leading up to Year 10 and beyond.
 The course is divided into three main strands of scientific learning, inquiry skills, understanding, and science as a human endeavour.

-CourseYear 9: Students in Year 9 Science will consolidate and extend the basic groundwork established in Year 7/8UnitsCSB.
+Year 9: Students in Year 9 Science will consolidate and extend the basic groundwork established in Year 7/8 CSB.
 Science is linked to the Mathematics content where possible.
 Assessment pieces will include; written exams, assignments, and reports.

-Year 10: Essential Science (SC01): This subject is available to students by invitation only.
+Year 10: Essential Science: This subject is available to students by invitation only.
 Parents will be notified in writing with the invitation for their student to join this class.
-The SC01 course is designed for those students require further support.
+The Essential Science course is designed for those students require further support.
 The topics offered will be grounded in real life contexts.
-The course provides a natural progression to Aquatic Practices and Certificate Health in Year 11.
+The course provides a natural progression to Aquatic Practices and Certificate Courses in Year 11.
 Assessment pieces will include written exams, assignments, and reports.

-Science A (SCO2): This subject is compulsory for all Year 10 students, except if invited to study SCO1.
-This core module builds on skills developed in Years 7 to 9 and is intended to provide a link with Biology, Psychology and Aquatic Practices in Years 11 and 12 by demonstrating the necessary knowledge and skills that are foundational to the senior subjects.
+General Science: This subject is compulsory for all Year 10 students, except if invited to study Essential Science.
+This core module builds on skills developed in Years 7 to 9 and is intended to provide a link with General Senior Science subjects in Years 11 and 12 by demonstrating the necessary knowledge and skills that are foundational to the senior subjects.
 Assessment pieces will include written exams, assignments, and reports.